-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res Cil_PDCS 1 East Thames Group 3.
+Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Response Cil_PDCS 1 East Thames Group 3.
 Proposed CIL Rates & Charging Area We recommended the Council to consider the following: 1.
 Estate regeneration projects to be exempt from CIL or to have a lower rate applied 2.
 Registered housing providers and charities to receive a discounts on standard CIL rates where it can be demonstrated that they are building private housing for wider social benefit or to cross fund additional social housing provision Concern that applying a uniform CIL rate to might make some of the schemes unviable to develop in future.
-The Council h ensure that th uses in differe addition, it is a are not subjec Providers deli this discount It is reasonabl CIL to ensure support increa development.
+The Council has updated its viability evidence to ensure that the level of CIL applied to residential uses in different areas of the borough is viable.
+In addition, it is also noted that affordable dwellings are not subject to the CIL charge.
+Registered Providers delivering affordable housing can obtain this discount by applying for social housing relief.
+It is reasonable for private residential units to pay CIL to ensure infrastructure can be provided to support increased demand arising from the development.
 Cil_PDCS 2 London Legacy Development Corporation 1.
 Introduction; Appendix 1 & 2 Part of the Borough of Tower Hamlets lies within the LLDC area, and for the document to include the plan at Appendix 1 of the document in this regard, reference to collection of LBTH CIL should be removed.
 The LLDC area should be omitted from CIL Charging Zone 3 in the plan at Appendix 2, and reference to the areas within the LLDC area should be removed from the CIL viability assessment.
 Paragraph 1.4 of the Preliminary Draft Charging Schedule is factually incorrect and rectification is required.
 The LLDC Planning Functions Order 2012 makes the Legacy Corporation a planning authority for all purposes of Part 2 of the Planning and Compulsory purchase Act 2004 and by effect of this it is the CIL charging authority for its area.
 For the time being LBTH continues to be the collecting authority for the London Mayoral CIL within LLDC's area.
-The Council h show the Lon area which lie Hamlets.
+The Council has amended the map at Appendix 1 to show the London Legacy Development Corporation area which lies within London Borough of Tower Hamlets.
 Cil_PDCS 3 The Theatres Trust Leisure & Community Use Include theatre as "sui generis" use in the charging table and applies to nil rate.
 This proposed Charging Schedule should also include sui generis theatres.
 Theatre uses are generally unable to bear the cost of CIL for viability reasons and we recommend including theatres in the setting of a Nil rate.
-Theatres in su (£0 per metre) Council does application of application.
+Theatres in sui generis are subject to nil CIL charge (£0 per metre) in line with the representation.
+The Council does not have powers to control the application of the Mayor of London's charge and its application.
 Cil_PDCS 4 Canal & River Trust (London) Infrastructur e Delivery Plan Request further discussion on provision of open space for waterways through CIL income in the future.
 No specific comments to the Preliminary Draft Charging Schedule.
 In relation to the IDP, we consider ourselves an important infrastructure provider, with regard to the benefits our waterways offer communities and can address the aims of the Core Strategy.
 We would therefore welcome further discussion with the Council regarding how we can work together to address CIL contribution to the open space of these waterways.
-The Council h plan highlight Further meetin infrastructure the Council's processes.
+The Council has prepared an infrastructure delivery plan highlighting infrastructure funding priorities.
+Further meetings and discussions will with infrastructure providers are anticipated as part of the Council's on going infrastructure planning processes.